 When the watch face color is changed to red...

 you can see that the default desaturation mode kicks in, and the view becomes desaturated automatically on the watch face.

 And on the Extra Large face, a single color is applied over the desaturated view.
 So that's pretty easy.
 With no changes to our SwiftUI view, we get a good tinted complication.

 With that said, be mindful about the colors you choose for your complication.

 If I had instead chosen colors with a similar brightness, the apple will just disappear when the view is desaturated.

 So it's important to consider how your view will look desaturated when building a complication.

-This tinting style works by creating layers within our complication and in the watch face, applies a color to each layer.
+This tinting style works by creating layers within our complication.
+And then the watch face applies a color to each layer.

 Watch faces support two distinct layers.